Weekly maqam: Application of the maqam system

-Thematic Patterns
+Thematic patterns

 There are a few patterns that determine which maqam will be used on a given week.
 There are some very obvious patterns and some not so obvious ones (which are disputed as a result).

 Maqam Rast

 Maqam Rast is used to mark the beginning of something new, such as the beginning of reading a new book of Torah (raʾs, in Arabic, means 'head').
-For the first parasha of each book of the Humash, Bereshit, Shemot, Vayiqra, Bemidbar, and (theoretically, but see under Hijaz) Devarim, this maqam is applied.
-Another application of Rast is for the Afternoon Services of the Sabbath when Jews read the new parasha of the upcoming week; thus beginning a new week.
+For the first parasha of each book of the Torah (the Books of Genesis, Exodus, Leviticus, Numbers, and theoretically, but see under Hijaz, Deuteronomy, this maqam is applied.
+Another application of Rast is for the afternoon services on Shabbat, when Jews read the new parashah of the upcoming week, thus beginning a new week.

 Maqam Mahour

-Maqam Mahour, which is related to Maqam Rast, is applied when someone is angry and there is a feeling of emotional instability.
-The only two parashiot to have this maqam applied is Toledot and Balak when the main characters, Esau and Balak respectively, are angered.
+Maqam Mahour, which is related to Maqam Rast, is applied when someone is angry and feels emotional instability.
+The only two parashiyyot to have this maqam applied are Toledot and Balak when the main characters, Esau and Balak, respectively, are angered.
 This maqam is used in other instances according to the manuscripts of Hakham Moshe Ashear and Cantor Gabriel A. Shrem.

 Maqam Ajam

 Maqam Ajam, named after the Arabic word for 'Iranian', is used to mark happy occasions such as holidays, weddings, and other joyous occasions.
-This maqam is used on Beshallach (Shabbat Shirah), Vayetze and Shoftim due to the happy occasions mentioned in those parashas.
-Ajam is also used on the second days of the Shalosh Regalim holidays.
+This maqam is used for Beshalach (Shabbat Shirah), Vayetze and Shofetim due to the happy occasions mentioned in those parashiyyot.
+Ajam is also used on the second days of the Three Pilgrimage Festivals.
 Ajam resembles a Western major scale, and is sometimes looked down upon as facile and obvious, in much the same way that the Ionian or major mode was described as modus lascivus and not favoured in medieval church music.